-Your doctor will likely prescribe daily doses of calcium and vitamin D supplements to help prevent bone loss induced by corticosteroid treatment.
-The American Academy of Rheumatology recommends 1,000 to 1,200 milligrams of calcium supplements and 600 to 800 international units of vitamin D supplements for anyone taking corticosteroids for three months or more.
+- Calcium and vitamin D. Your doctor will likely prescribe daily doses of calcium and vitamin D supplements to help prevent bone loss as a result of corticosteroid treatment.
+The American College of Rheumatology recommends 1,000 to 1,200 milligrams of calcium supplements and 600 to 800 international units of vitamin D supplements for anyone taking corticosteroids for three months or more.

 Lifestyle and home remedies

 - Eat a healthy diet.
-Eat a diet of fruits, vegetables, whole grains, and low-fat meat and dairy products.
+Eat a diet of fruits, vegetables, whole grains, and low-fat protein and dairy products.
 Limit the salt (sodium) in your diet to prevent fluid buildup and high blood pressure.

 Coping and support

 Even though you'll start to feel better soon after you begin treatment, it can be frustrating having to take medication daily, especially one that can cause such serious side effects.
 Ask your health care team what steps you can take to stay healthier while you're taking corticosteroids.

 Preparing for your appointment

 Here's some information to help you get ready for your appointment.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- List any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began

-- List questions to ask your doctor.
+- Questions to ask your doctor

 - What's the most likely cause of my symptoms?

-- What are other possible causes for my symptoms?
+- What are other possible causes of my symptoms?

 - What tests do I need?
-Do they require any special preparation?
+Do they require special preparation?

-- Is this condition temporary or long-lasting?
+- Is this a temporary or long-lasting condition?

 - What treatments are available, and which do you recommend?